 Make sure your dog has plenty of toys and activities to keep them occupied while you're gone.
 This will help reduce their anxiety and prevent them from getting bored.Try leaving your dog with a food puzzle toy or a Kong filled with treats.
 You can also give them a chew toy or bone to keep them busy.

-The WOPET Titbit is a dog camera that lets you see, talk to, and even toss a treat to your dogs via the free WOPET app.
+The WOPET dog camera lets you see, talk to, and even toss a treat to your dogs via the free WOPET app.
 It also has night vision and live streaming in HD so that you can check in on your pup anytime, anywhere.
-Plus, the built-in treat dispenser means you can keep your dog entertained even when you’re not around.
+Plus, the built-in treat dispenser means you can keep your dog entertained even when you're not around.

 There are a number of reasons why your dog may be acting out all of a sudden.
 It could be that they're bored, anxious, or even sick.
 If you're not sure what's causing the behavior, it's best to consult with your veterinarian or a professional trainer.
 With some patience and perseverance, you should be able to calm them.